svkior/powgwey/README.md

 ##  2. <a name='Howtorun'></a>How to run

 ###  2.1. <a name='Requirements'></a>Requirements

+There are some issues, which I will fix shortly.  https://github.com/svkior/powgwey/issues

 Possibly can work everywhere on Linux/MacOS X, but tested on this config: